 When and where can I vote?

-Polling locations and dates are not yet available from Galveston County.
+Polling locations are not yet available from Galveston County.
 When this information becomes available, we will provide updates here.

 Who is eligible to vote in the election?